-These 4 tax errors can result in heavy penalties for business, big and small.
+These 4 tax errors can result in heavy penalties for businesses, big and small.

-Business owners usually make an estimation of what taxes they have to pay if they are paying over $1,000.
+Business owners usually estimate what taxes they have to pay if they are paying over $1,000.
 However, if they don’t pay enough of it through withholding and estimated tax payments, there is a penalty charge.

 These penalties start from 5% of the underpaid amount.
 However, they can rise to 25% of that amount as well.
 Depending on how much you’ve underpaid, the penalty can get larger and larger.

 Business owners have to deposit withholding tax if they have employees.
 These taxes also include the employer’s share of those taxes.
 This is done through electronic transfers.
 However, if not deposited correctly, or before the deadline, those taxes can result in penalties.

 This is a no-brainer.
 Filing your taxes late will result in a late fee.
 Whether you’re a business owner or an individual, you have to meet deadlines.
 These deadlines can vary depending on your status as a filer and the year in question.
 The tax filing deadline in the US is the 15th day of the 4th month.
 However, if that date falls on a Saturday, Sunday or legal holiday, it’s pushed to the next business day.

 It may be easier to use a single credit card for all expenses if your business is a sole proprietorship.
 However, this can blur the lines between legitimate business expenses and personal expenses.
 This could cause errors when you claim deductions.
 It could also be a problem when an audit comes up.

 Filing your own taxes as an individual can seem very easy.
 However, a lot of little details can slip by depending on your due diligence.
 Here are 6 tax filing errors for individuals.